-2.8.2 Remainder of v1.x series
+2.8.2 Remainder of v2.x series

-Start of transition to a single entrypoint named oxli.
-This will be exempt from the project's semantic versioning and will be advertised as experimental and unstable.
+Continue transition to a single entrypoint named oxli .
+This will be exempt from the project's semantic versioning and will not be advertised as it is experimental and unstable.
+(For the 2.0 version we removed the oxli script just prior to release and restored it afterwards to the development tree.)

-Migration of Python script functionality to a Python module named oxli.
-As the code moves over there will be no change to external script functionality or their command line interfaces.
+The Python script functionality will continue to migrate to a Python module named oxli.
+As the code moves over there will be no change to external script functionality or their command line interfaces (except for new features).

-2.8.3 v2.x series
+2.8.3 v3.x series

-oxli command is now under semantic versioning.
+The oxli command is now under semantic versioning.
 Scripts are still the advertised and preferred entry point for users.
-Developers and workflow systems can start to trial oxli but need not switch until 3.0.
+Developers and workflow systems can start to trial oxli but need not switch until 4.0.
 New functionality is added to both the scripts and the oxli command.

-2.8.4 v3.0 and project renaming
+2.8.4 v4.0 and project renaming